neonmik/Wave-Machine-Firmware/README.md

     - Arp:
         - Bug: The adding and removing of notes still feels slightly wrong... especially in multiple octave range arps.
 Investigate possible improvements.
+        - Bug: Fix New style Arp Mode (call it "Classic" after the JUNO method).
+Currently doesn't work in UP/DOWN or DOWN/UP modes due to the octave not moving octav when at the top correctly.
+        - Bug: When using DOWN/UP or UP/DOWN with a range greater than 1, the first note after the octave change doesnt start on the first note, but the second.

     - Controls: